Ian Fleming: Education and early life

 In 1927, to prepare Fleming for possible entry into the Foreign Office, his mother sent him to the Tennerhof in Kitzbühel, Austria, a small private school run by the Adlerian disciple and former British spy Ernan Forbes Dennis and his novelist wife, Phyllis Bottome.
 After improving his language skills there, he studied briefly at Munich University and the University of Geneva.
 While in Geneva, Fleming began a romance with Monique Panchaud de Bottens and the couple became engaged just before he returned to London in September 1931 to take the Foreign Office exam.
 He scored an adequate pass standard, but failed to get a job offer.
 His mother intervened in his affairs, lobbying Sir Roderick Jones, head of Reuters News Agency, and in October 1931 he was given a position as a sub-editor and journalist for the company.
-In April 1933 Fleming spent time in Moscow, where he covered the Stalinist show trial of six engineers from the British company Metropolitan-Vickers.
+In April 1933 Fleming spent time in Moscow, where he covered the Stalinist show trial of six engineers from the British company Metropolitan-Vickers, generally known as the Metro-Vickers Affair.
 While there he applied for an interview with Soviet premier Joseph Stalin, and was amazed to receive a personally signed note apologising for not being able to attend.
 Upon returning from Moscow he ended the engagement to Monique after his mother threatened to cut off his trust fund allowance.

 Fleming bowed to family pressure again in October 1933, and went into banking with a position at the financiers Cull & Co.
 In 1935 he moved to Rowe and Pitman on Bishopsgate as a stockbroker.
 Fleming was unsuccessful in both roles.
 The same year, Fleming met Muriel Wright whilst skiing in Kitzbühel, and began a long-term relationship with her.
-After her death during a bomb raid in 1944, Fleming was overcome with guilt and remorse, and it is generally thought that she provided the inspiration for the girls he was to create for his future novels.
+After her death during a World War II bombing raid in London in 1944, Fleming was overcome with guilt and remorse, and it is generally thought that she provided the inspiration for the women he was to create for his future novels.
 Early in 1939 Fleming began an affair with Ann O'Neill, née Charteris, who was married to the 3rd Baron O'Neill; she was also having an affair with Esmond Harmsworth, the heir to Lord Rothermere, owner of the Daily Mail.